 Take A Personalized Approach

 It’s important to remember that there is no one-size-fits-all approach to consuming cannabis.
 Everyone’s body chemistry is different and flower strains will yield varying results accordingly.
-Leafly reports that lower doses of cannabis may offer greater therapeutic benefit and recommends taking 2.5 mg to start and slowly increasing the dose to gain more symptom relief.
-If you are consuming a high-THC strain, you’ll want to limit your dose, as it can amp up anxiety, whereas if you are taking CBD, higher doses can lower anxiety.
+Leafly reports that lower doses of cannabis may offer greater therapeutic benefit.
+They recommend taking 2.5 mg to start and slowly increasing the dose to gain more symptom relief.
+If you are consuming a high-THC strain, you’ll want to limit your dose, as it can amp up anxiety.
+If you are taking CBD, higher doses can lower anxiety.

 Just as doses vary, so does the delivery method you may choose.
 Some patients prefer taking a few puffs out of a pipe or bong.
 Some prefer to consume an edible, still others will choose vaping.
 It is up to you.
 Think about what works best for your lifestyle and the effects of each.
-For instance, with vaping or smoking the effects are immediate, but if you eat an edible, the impact can take up to an hour to be felt fully and the medicine lasts for a longer period of time.
+For instance, with vaping or smoking the effects are immediate.
+If you eat an edible, the impact can take up to an hour and the medicine lasts longer.